 3. Finance and Strategy Committee: comprises of five Board members.
 The role of the Finance and Strategy Committee is to assist the Board in drafting the annual corporate plan and to monitor its implementation and to examine the draft annual budget and make recommendations to the Board in relation to it.
-When the annual operating budget is approved, the Committee reviews its implementation during the course of the year and examines management's accounts of the Institute from time to time.
+When the annual operating budget is approved, the Committee reviews its implementation during the course of the year and examines the management accounts of the Institute from time to time.
 The members of this committee are:

-Mr Martin O'Halloran (Chair), Ms Carolyn Gormley, Mr Stephen Mulvany, Dr Fergal Lynch, Dr Marian O'Sullivan.
+Mr Martin O'Halloran (Chair) (retired October 2019), Ms Carolyn Gormley, Mr Stephen Mulvany, Dr Fergal Lynch (Chair) (appointed October 2019), Dr Pamela Byrne (appointed October 2019), Dr Marian O'Sullivan.

-All committees formally report to the Board, providing such information or advice as deemed appropriate, through the Committee Chairperson's presentations from time to time to the Board about committee activities, issues and related recommendations.
-All three committees provide the Board with a report, timed to support finalisation of the Annual Report and Financial Statements, summarising its conclusions from the work it has done during the year.
+All committees formally report to the Board, providing such information or advice as deemed appropriate, through the Committee Chairperson's presentations to the Board about committee activities, issues and related recommendations.
+The Audit & Risk Committee provides the Board with a report summarising its conclusions from the work it has done during the year.
+The two other subcommittees of the Board report to the Board at the nearest subsequent Board meeting, providing formal minutes, oral updates and reports as and when required.

-Schedule of Board Members' Attendance, Fees\ and Expenses
+Schedule of Board Members' Attendance, Fees and Expenses

-A schedule of attendance at the Board and Committee Meetings for 2018 is set below including the fees and expenses received by each member.
+A schedule of attendance at the Board and Committee Meetings for 2019 is set out below, including the fees and expenses received by each member.

 Board Member Board meeting Audit & Risk Committee Finance & Strategy Committee Administration Committee

+Ms Elizabeth Adams 1 of 2

-Mr Martin O'Halloran 7 of 7 1 of 1 1 of 2
+Mr George Burke 2 of 2 1 of 1

-Ms Elizabeth Adams 5 of 5 3 of 3 1 of 1
+Dr Pamela Byrne 1 of 2 1 of 1

+Ms Teresa Cody 2 of 2

-Mr Ray Dolan 5 of 7 4 of 5 1 of 2
+Mr Ray Dolan 5 of 7 4 of 4 1 of 2

 Dr Lucy Fallon-Byrne 5 of 7

+GOVERNANCE STATEMENT AND DIRECTORS' REPORT For the year ended 31 December 2019

-Dr Pat Gallagher 5 of 7 1 of 2
+Dr Pat Gallagher 6 of 7 1 of 2

-Ms Carolyn Gormley 7 of 7 1 of 1 and the second s
+Ms Carolyn Gormley 6 of 7 1 of 2

-Mr Connie Kelleher 4 of 5
+Dr Attracta Halpin 1 of 2 0 of 1

-Mr Paul Lemass 4 of 7 3 of 5
+Mr Paul Lemass 2of 2 0 of 1

-Dr Fergal Lynch 7 of 7 3 of 5 1 of 1
+Dr Fergal Lynch 6 of 7 1 of 3 2 of 2

-Mr Stephen Mulvany 6 of 7 1 of 1
+Mr Stephen Mulvany 5 of 7 1 of 2

-Mr Pat Naughton 4 of 7 4 of 5
+Mr Pat Naughton 5 of 7 3 of 4

+Mr Martin O'Halloran 5 of 5 1 of 1 2 of 2

-Dr Siobhan O'Halloran 5 of 7 2 of 5
+Dr Siobhan O'Halloran 2 of 5 3 of 3

-Dr Marian O'Sullivan 7 of 7 1 of 1
+Dr Marian O'Sullivan 7 of 7 2 of 2

+Mr Barry Quinlan 1 of 2 1 of 1

-Ref Name 2018 Fees 2018 Expenses
+Ref Name 2019 Fees 2019 Expenses

+1 Ms Elizabeth Adams 0 0

-1 Mr Martin O'Halloran 0 0
+2 Mr George Burke 0 0

+3 Dr Pamela Byrne 0 0

-2 Ms Elizabeth Adams 0 0
+4 Ms Teresa Cody 0 0

-3 Mr Ray Dolan 0 0
+5 Mr Ray Dolan 0 0

-4 Dr Lucy Fallon-Byrne 0 0
+6 Dr Lucy Fallon-Byrne 0 0

-5 Dr Pat Gallagher 0 0
+7 Dr Pat Gallagher 0 0

-6 Ms Carolyn Gormley 0 0
+8 Ms Carolyn Gormley 0 0

-7 Mr Connie Kelleher 0 0
+9 Dr Attracta Halpin 0 0

-8 Mr Paul Lemass 0 0
+10 Mr Paul Lemass 0 0

-9 Dr Fergal Lynch 0 0
+11 Dr Fergal Lynch 0 0

-10 Mr Stephen Mulvany 0 0
+12 Mr Stephen Mulvany 0 0

-11 Mr Pat Naughton 0 0
+13 Mr Pat Naughton 0 0

+14 Mr Martin O'Halloran 0 0

-12 Dr Siobhan O'Halloran 0 0
+15 Dr Siobhan O'Halloran 0 0

-13 Dr Marian O'Sullivan 0 0
+16 Dr Marian O'Sullivan 0 0

+17 Mr Barry Quinlan 0 0

-\As per paragraph 6 of the IPA's Memorandum of Association, fees are not payable to IPA Board Members.
+^{}As per paragraph 6 of the IPA's Memorandum of Association, fees are not payable to IPA Board Members.